Skillmon/ltx_duckuments/README.md

 `example-image-duck.pdf`.
 The behaviour of `\includegraphics` shouldn't be altered for other files.

-At the moment, the package only works with pdfTeX and LuaTeX.
+**Attention:  At the moment, the package only works with pdfTeX and LuaTeX.**